 To facilitate growing business interest, Enterprise Singapore officially launched its first Overseas Centre in Johannesburg, South Africa in January 2013, its first office in Sub-Saharan Africa.

-A second office was opened in Accra, Ghana in July 2013, and a third in Nairobi, Kenya in June 2018.
+In addition, it opened a second office was in Accra, Ghana in July 2013, and a third in Nairobi, Kenya in June 2018.

 On June 12, 2018, the country signed a Double Tax Avoidance Agreement (DTA) with Kenya to provide relief from double taxation in the situation where income is subject to tax for both countries.